 It’s okay though, honest!
 We’ve already got you covered.
 Besides, you shouldn’t have to worry about the speed of your site… that’s our job.
 And our speed is hopefully one of the main reasons why you’ve chosen us as your provider!

 As an aside, we haven’t banned Batcache — and others like it — because they simply won’t work in our environment..

-We already take multiple, nightly backups of your site — done in an efficient and automated manner — which are available for you to rollback to (or download) whenever you’d like.
+We already take multiple, nightly backups of your site.
+These are done in an efficient, automated manner and the data is kept securely outside of your WordPress install.
+We make these backups available for you to rollback to (or download) whenever you’d like.